Jh00291/J-JHealthSolutions/README.md

 1. Clone the repository to your local machine:
 2. Set up the database schema and tables (instructions are provided in the `schema.sql` file).
 3. Run the application using your preferred IDE or command line.

----

-## Contributing
-Contributions to the project are welcome!
-Please follow these steps:
-1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Open a pull request.

----

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

----

-This **README** provides a project summary, an overview of the sprints and product backlog, and instructions for getting started.
-You can update the repository URL and any specific language or setup instructions as per your project’s needs.

-Let me know if you'd like any changes!